LifeFone Medical Alert Review 2024: Affordable Fall Detection and On-the-Go Systems

 Online product page for LifeFone VIP Active with red arrow pointing to annual plan price

-This is the monthly price for the annual plan.
+This is the monthly price for the quarterly plan.
 You’ll click Buy Now to view the monthly plan.

 All packages include a 30-day risk-free trial, meaning you’ll receive a full refund (minus shipping) if you return the equipment within 30 days of receiving it.